 Carrickfinn Blue Flag Beach

-Carrickfinn beach is a 5 minute drive from Caisleain Oir, leaving the hotel follow the signs for Donegal Airport.
-A Blue Flag beach famous for its beautiful sand dunes and clean, safe waters.
-Carrickfinn Beach is very popular in the summer time for many sea activities.
+Carrickfinn beach is just a five minute drive from Caisleáin Óir Hotel.
+This stunning Blue Flag beach is famous for its beautiful sand dunes and clean, safe waters.
+Carrickfinn Beach is very popular in the summer time for many sea activities with The Boat Strand being especially popular for families.

 Donegal Airport is located at Carrickfinn, Kincasslagh, Co.
 Donegal.
-The airport is approximately a 5 minute drive from Caisleain Oir and 45 minutes drive from Letterkenny.
-Flights operate twice daily all year round from Donegal to Dublin Airport, with a schedule four times weekly from Donegal to Glasgow International Airport.
+The airport is approximately a 5 minute drive from Caisleáin Óir and 45 minutes drive from Letterkenny.
+Aer Lingus operate flights twice daily all year round from Donegal to Dublin Airport and Logan Air run four times weekly from Donegal to Glasgow International Airport.

 Arranmore Ferries provide a comfortable crossing which takes just 15 minutes and once there you can spend the day exploring the scenic views and drives.
 Arranmore ferries run throughout the winter and the summer months.

 Tory Island is a tiny island only 11km off the north coast of County Donegal.
 It can be reached by one of two ferries which run on a daily basis (weather permitting) from either Magheroarty or Bunbeg.
 The ferry journey takes about 40 minutes and is for foot passengers only.
-Tory is an island of great beauty, rich in history and mythology and a place that time has almost forgotten.
+Home to the last King in Ireland, Tory is an island of great beauty, rich in history and mythology and a place that time has almost forgotten.
 For anyone wanting to see a little piece of Heaven and experience a more easy going and gentle way of life, even for a short period, Tory is the place to go.

 Gola Island and Ferries